When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 Instead, focus on finding a solution that improves on what they need and changes as little as possible where they don’t need it.

-Familiarity is important to a customer, so if you suggest an upgrade that varies too much from the original buy, they’re less likely to accept it.
+Familiarity is important to customers, so if you suggest an upgrade that varies too much from the original buy, they’re less likely to accept it.

-This is also the stage where you decide whether you want to upsell or cross-sell.
+This is also the step where you decide whether you want to upsell or cross-sell.

 There are 3 major indicators of this decision:

-- What your capabilities are — if you don’t have any complementary items in store, you can’t cross-sell, for example.
-Think carefully about what you can offer your customer.
+- What’s in your inventory — If you don’t have any complementary items in your store, you can’t cross-sell.
+Think carefully about what you can offer to your customers.

-- What the customer needs — most importantly though, learn from your customer’s wishes.
+- What the customer needs — Most importantly, learn from your customer’s wishes.
 Analyze their needs, and you’ll know what decision is best.

-In this stage, you want to pitch the higher-quality product to your customer.
+In this step, you want to pitch a higher-quality product to your customer.

 Again, the information from the previous step will be crucial here.
-Reference your conversations and explain why it is that this product is more useful to them than the one they originally planned on buying.
+Reference your conversations and explain why this product is more useful to them than the one they originally planned on buying.

-For example, you’re selling a PC to a customer who wants to play plenty of video games.
-During the conversation, you’ve concluded that ample storage and a good graphics card are what you can focus on in an upsell.
+For example, imagine that you’re selling a PC to a customer who wants to play plenty of video games.
+During the conversation, you’ve concluded that ample storage and a good graphics card are what you should focus on.

 When pitching this upsell, introduce the customer to the idea that less than a year from now, they might need to buy additional storage or a better graphics card to accommodate their needs.

-Instead of spending more money over an extended period, wouldn’t it be better to just get a higher-quality product now and save money in the long run?
+Instead of spending more money over an extended period, wouldn’t it be better to just get a higher-quality product now as a long-term investment?

-If your communication with the customer flows successfully, by this point, you’ve earned their trust, so if you suggest a change, they will be more inclined to consider it.
+If your communication with the customer flows successfully, by this point, you’ve earned their trust.
+So, if you suggest a change, they will be more likely to consider it.

 💡 Plaky Pro Tip